Common SSL Issues and How to Resolve Them

 - Misconfigured redirects in your

-file or server settings.
+.htaccess file or server settings.

-7. Slow Website Performance with HTTPS
+7. Website Not Redirecting to HTTPS

 The Problem:

-8. SSL Certificate Revoked
+8. SSL Certificate Name Mismatch

 The Problem: